Of Plymouth Plantation

 [¶10.15] The cry of the Indians was dreadful, especially when they saw the men run out of the rendezvous toward the shallop to recover their arms, the Indians wheeling about upon them.
 But some running out with coats of mail on, and cutlasses in their hands, they soon got their arms and let fly amongst them and quickly stopped their violence.
 Yet there was a lusty [strong] man, and no less valiant, stood behind a tree within half a musket shot, and let his arrows fly at them; he was seen [to] shoot three arrows, which were all avoided.
 He stood three shots of a musket, till one taking full aim at him and made the bark or splinters of the tree fly about his ears, after which he gave an extraordinary shriek and away they [the Indians] went, all of them.
 They [the Pilgrims] left some to keep the shallop and followed them about a quarter of a mile and shouted once or twice, and shot off two or three pieces, and so returned.
 This they did that they [the Indians] might conceive that they [the Pilgrims] were not afraid of them [the Indians] or any way discouraged.

-[¶11.1] I shall a little return back and begin with a combination [contract, covenant] made by them before they came ashore, being the first foundation of their government in this place; occasioned partly by the discontented and mutinous speeches that some of the strangers [non-Separatists] amongst them had let fall from them in the ship—That when they came ashore they would use their own liberty; for none had power to command them, the patent they had being for Virginia, and not for New England, which belonged to another Government, with which the Virginia Company had nothing to do.
-And partly that such an act by them done (this their condition considered) might be as firm as any patent [official document], and in some respects more sure.
+[¶11.1] I shall a little return back and begin with a combination [contract or covenant] made by them before they came ashore, being the first foundation of their government in this place; occasioned partly by the discontented and mutinous speeches that some of the strangers [non-Pilgrims] amongst them had let fall from them in the ship—That when they came ashore they would *use their own liberty; for none had power to command them*, the patent they had being for Virginia, and not for New England, which belonged to another Government, with which the Virginia Company had nothing to do.
+And partly that such an act by them done (this their condition considered) might be as firm as any patent [official document], and in some respects more sure. [*compare "use their own liberty, for none had power to command them" to the "each one should do the best he could to save himself" moment in Cabeza de Vaca, para.
+61, exemplifying the American dilemma of "a community of individuals."]

 [¶11.3] After this they chose, or rather confirmed, Mr. John Carver (a man godly and well approved amongst them) their Governor for that year.
-And after they had provided a place for their goods, or common store, (which were long in unlading for want of boats, foulness of winter weather, and sickness of diverse,) and begun some small cottages for their habitation, as time would admitte, they met and consulted of laws and orders, both for their civil and military Government, as the necessity of their condition did require, still adding thereunto as urgent occasion in several times, and as cases did require. [contrast the Pilgrims’ inclination to meet with the individualistic, anti-government attitudes of other tribes of the dominant culture.]
+And after they had provided a place for their goods, or common store, (which were long in unlading [unloading] for want of boats, foulness of winter weather, and sickness of diverse,) and begun some small cottages for their habitation, as time would admit, they met and consulted of laws and orders, both for their civil and military Government, as the necessity of their condition did require, still adding thereunto as urgent occasion in several times, and as cases did require. [contrast the Pilgrims’ inclination to meet and maintain a community with the individualistic, anti-government attitudes of other tribes of America's later dominant culture.]

-[The next paragraph (¶11.4) describes “the starving time” of the first winter, in which nearly half of the 102 Pilgrims perished.
-More positively, Bradford describes the ordeal as one in which individuals sacrifice for the community—an event he seems to remember in later regrets at the community’s dispersal.]
+[The next paragraph (¶11.4) describes “the starving time” of the Pilgrims' first winter, in which nearly half of the 102 Pilgrims perished.
+More positively, Bradford describes the ordeal as one in which individuals sacrifice for the community—an event he seems to remember when he later regrets the community’s dispersal.]

 [¶11.4] In these hard and difficult beginnings they found some discontents and murmurings arise amongst some, and mutinous speeches and carriages [behaviors] in other; but they were soon quelled and overcome by the wisdom, patience, and just and equal carriage [bearing] of things by the Governor and better part, which clave [cohered, clung] faithfully together in the main.
 But that which was most sad and lamentable was, that in two or three months time, half of their company died, especially in January and February, being the depth of winter, and wanting houses and other comforts; being infected with the scurvy [disease typical on long sea voyages resulting from lack of vitamin C] and other diseases, which this long voyage and their inaccomodate [inhospitable] condition had brought upon them; so as there died some times two or three [persons] a day, in the foresaid time; that of 100-odd persons, scarce 50 remained.